llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

     function contains a regular expression, an optional name of the replacement function, and an optional reason, separated by comma.
 For more information, see :ref:`Custom functions<CustomFunctions>`.

+.. option:: ShowFullyQualifiedNames

+    When `true`, the fully qualified name of all functions matched by the custom function matchers will be shown.
+    Default is `false`.

 Examples
 --------